-The city of Pune has taken an extra step in staffing a metro after Konkan Railway Corporation has successfully completed an air metro test.
-A few days earlier, the leaders of this company had announced the success of the tests in Goa despite the accident in September that killed a person.
+The city of Pune has taken a further step towards the endowment of an aerial metro after the successful completion of an aerial metro test by Konkan Railway Corporation.
+A few days earlier, the leaders of this company had announced the success of the tests in Goa despite the accident which occurred in September which killed one person.

-The air metro is suspended by a rail above the cars and must be an alternative to the motorway and rail links.
-During the test, he traveled 40 km for one hour.
-It should run at a speed of 120 km / h during a next test.
-KRC has proposed to use this metro on a circuit of 25 km; the cost of erecting a km of line would be estimated at 500 million rupees, or about 9 million euros.
-In Goa, a concrete structure supports cars traveling by engine provided by the Austrian company ELIN EGB.
-The boggies are attached from the top leaving the car hanging in the air.
+The aerial metro is suspended by a rail above the cars and should constitute an alternative to motorway and rail links.
+During the test, he traveled 40 km for an hour.
+It should run at a speed of 120 km / h on a further test.
+KRC has proposed to use this metro on a 25 km circuit; the cost of erecting one km of line would be estimated at 500 million rupees or about 9 million euros.
+In Goa, a concrete structure supports the cars which move with the help of an engine supplied by the Austrian company ELIN EGB.
+The bogies are attached from the top leaving the car suspended in the air.